-Except as noted under the heading Dual Degree Program, students who elect academic majors in more than one college are candidates for one degree only; and they are considered to be degree candidates in the college of their initial major unless they indicate to the contrary by filing for intercollegiate transfer at the time they make a declaration of second major.
+Except as noted under the heading Dual Degree Program below, students who elect academic majors in more than one college are candidates for one degree only; and they are considered to be degree candidates in the college of their initial major unless they indicate to the contrary by filing for intercollegiate transfer at the time they make a declaration of second major.
 Accordingly, a student who pursues academic majors in two colleges is subject to all degree requirements as specified by the college of his or her initial academic major and is subject only to major course requirements (including collateral and prerequisite courses for the major) as specified by the department of his or her second academic major.
 Individuals who pursue double majors within different degree programs will receive the degree that is designated for their initial academic major unless they also filed for intercollegiate transfer when they filed their declaration of second academic major.

 Professional programs in business administration, engineering, health education, clinical laboratory sciences, nursing, exercise physiology, industrial management, industrial technology and Bachelor of Music programs may be designated as degree majors only.
 Although students in these programs may be permitted to pursue a second major in an academic field offered by another college, they are subject to all degree requirements as specified by the college for their professional major.

 Students who declare an additional (second) major may share up to two courses from the additional major with the Breadth of Knowledge requirements in the Core Curriculum (for those entering prior to Fall 2015, with the distribution requirements of General Education [AH, SS, SC]).